djh900/Daniel_Hinton_T1A2/docs/Software_Development_Plan.md

 Just like in the TV show, users will have three lifelines they can use once during each game:

 ![lifelines](../img/lifelines.png)
 * Ask the Audience - Ask a virtual studio audience the question and receive a poll of their answers.
+The results are shows as a pie chart using the tty-pie gem.
 * Phone a Friend - Phone a 'friend' and receive their take on the question.
+There are 8 possible phone a friend responses ranging from 100% certainty of the answer to no idea.
 * 50/50 - Remove two incorrect answers leaving a choice between only the right answer and one remaining wrong answer.

 ##### 4. Walk Away